| |

 usual the band's offering comes across as at least fairly acceptable even

-though it is left short of being truly satisfactory.
+though it is left short of truly satisfactory.
 A staple of German

 speed/thrash metal with a certain rough edge and all but subtle religious